 We know there is a lot of information out there, not just on this website, but on various platforms, so it’s important that we separate fact from fiction and ensure that you’re fully informed on how to stay well this winter.
 We’ve put together the following list to summarise the various sections on this page:

 Wash your hands regularly for at least 20 seconds with soap or use hand sanitiser if you can’t easily access running water;

 Maintain good respiratory etiquette – cough/sneeze into tissues or use your elbow;

 Stay at home if you are unwell and seek medical advice – the same applies for children;

 Regularly take care to thoroughly clean surfaces that are touched often;

 Respect personal space when out and about – for example, keep one trolley distance between people when food shopping;

 Take up the opportunity to have a flu vaccination if you are eligible;

-Be aware that masks are optional but consider using one if you are clinically vulnerable or in an enclosed space;
+Be aware that masks are recommended in some situations but consider using one if you are clinically vulnerable or in an enclosed space;

 Avoid handshakes and casual hugs;